MabbottLab/MEGneto/ConfigParams.md

             <details>
               <summary>Method</summary>
               Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment).
 Only used if code for the visualization of segmented head model is uncommented.
               Meaning: Specifies plotting method.
-Options are presented below though we tend to use “slice”:
-- “slice” (plots the data on a number of slices in the same plane)
-- “ortho” (plots the data on three orthogonal slices)
-- “surface” (plots the data on a 3D brain surface)
-- “glassbrain” (plots a max-projection through the brain)
-- “vertex” (plots the grid points or vertices scaled according to the functional value)
-- “cloud” (plot the data as clouds, spheres, or points scaled according to the functional value).
+Options are presented below though we tend to use “slice”: (1) “slice” (plots the data on a number of slices in the same plane).
+(2) “ortho” (plots the data on three orthogonal slices).
+(3) “surface” (plots the data on a 3D brain surface).
+(4) “glassbrain” (plots a max-projection through the brain).
+(5) “vertex” (plots the grid points or vertices scaled according to the functional value).
+(6) “cloud” (plot the data as clouds, spheres, or points scaled according to the functional value).
             </details>
           </li>
           <!--BEAMFORMING.CHECKMRIVOLUMES.SLIDESDIM-->